TNTurnerLab/Hare/README.md

   "jumping_hare.cram_files": "Array[Array[WomCompositeType {\n cram -> File\ncrai -> File \n}]]", #cram/bam file input, please see example for formating
   "jumping_hare.cpu_dv": "Int (optional, default = 24)",
   "jumping_hare.glnexus_HC.extramem_GLDV": "Int? (optional)",
-  "jumping_hare.interval_file": "String (optional, default = \"None\")",
-  "jumping_hare.depth": "Int (optional, default = 10)",
-  "jumping_hare.reference": "String", #name of reference fasta "jumping_hare.regions": "File? (optional)", "jumping_hare.hare_docker": "String (optional, default = \"tnturnerlab/hare:v1.1\")",
-  "jumping_hare.trios": "Array[WomCompositeType {\n father -> String\nmother -> String\nchild -> String \n}]", #trios, MUST be in same order as trios in cram_file
+  "jumping_hare.interval_file": "String (optional, default = \"None\")", #This is the name of your exome capture region file "jumping_hare.depth": "Int (optional, default = 10)", "jumping_hare.reference": "String", #name of reference fasta "jumping_hare.regions": "File? (optional)",  #This is the tarball of your RepeatMaster files "jumping_hare.hare_docker": "String (optional, default = \"tnturnerlab/hare:v1.1\")", "jumping_hare.trios": "Array[WomCompositeType {\n father -> String\nmother -> String\nchild -> String \n}]", #trios, MUST be in same order as trios in cram_file
   "jumping_hare.chrom_length": "File? (optional)" #Optional chromosome length file if you are not using Human build GRCh38 }
 ```
 Required arguments are highlighted in comments above.
 We have provided an example config to help with formatting.
 Please modify the computational requirements to fit your HPC.
 If you are running it on Google CLoud Platform, you may keep the computation settings.
 Requirements are based on [NVIDIA's own workflows found here.](https://github.com/clara-parabricks-workflows/parabricks-wdl)  If you are going to use this wdl, please tarball your reference files.
 If you are running WES data, please include your capture region in this tarball.
+Please fill in the name of your exome region
 ```
 tar -jcf reference.tar.bz2 reference.fa reference.fa.fai reference.dict
 ```